 Other nominees and the departments who nominated them are Justine Bormann (aerospace engineering), Mark Brayton (mechanical engineering), Scott Groh (industrial manufacturing systems engineering), Douglas Hartwell (civil, construction, and environmental engineering), Alyson Lieser (materials science engineering), Daniel Murray (agricultural and biosystems engineering), and Karl Peterson (electrical and computer engineering).

 Bormann, who is graduating with distinction with her BS in aerospace engineering, has accepted a systems engineering position with Goodrich Corporation in Phoenix, Arizona.
 With study abroad experiences at Brunel University in London, England, and the Technical University of Delft in the Netherlands, Bormann has demonstrated her leadership skills in promoting international learning opportunities to her peers.
-She has given presentations to hundreds of students over the past three years and has served as a student adviser to the Society of International Engineers.
+She has given presentations to hundreds of students over the past three years and has served as a student advisor to the Society of International Engineers.
 Other leadership activities have included serving as cochair of the 2009 College of Engineering Career Fair, seminar leader for Freshman Honors, outreach cochair for the Society of Women Engineers, and student role model for the engineering outreach program of Women in Science and Engineering.

 Brayton is completing his degree in mechanical engineering with a minor in Spanish.
 While making the dean’s list throughout his college career, he has enhanced his learning experiences with internships at Sauer-Danfoss, Honeywell Federal Manufacturing and Technologies, and Procter & Gamble.
 In his first year at Iowa State, he was selected to Freshman Leaders in Engineering and this past year has been a peer mentor for a mechanical engineering learning team where he has guided 10–15 freshmen through the rigors of being a first-year engineering student.
 Brayton has also served as an undergraduate teacher’s assistant for three mechanical engineering classes.
 He has accepted a position with Procter & Gamble following his graduation.